Roof Cleaning Cost

 Why Do I Need To Keep My Roof Clean?

-If you need more generalised repairs, the cost of roof repairs fall into the region of £650 for roof treatments and larger repairs.
+If you need more generalised work, the cost of roof repairs can be anywhere from £60 for small roof repairs, and up to £1,000 for larger repairs.

 I’m considering buying a timber framed house with a roof clad with cedar shingles.
 Could anyone give me some idea of what it should cost to clean and treat the roof?